Graylog2/documentation/pages/installation/virtual_machine_appliances.rst

 Production readiness
 ====================

 The Graylog appliance is not designed to provide a production ready solution.
-It is built to offer a fast and easy way to try the software itself and not wasting time to install Graylog and it components to any kind of server.
+It is built to offer a fast and easy way to try the software itself.

 If you must use an appliance in production, please harden the security of the box before deployment.